 Kids Haircuts in Queens: Children's Salons for Boys and Girls

 Luckily, we don't need to trek into Manhattan or Brooklyn to find a great place for kids' cuts.
-Queens has six fabulous haircutting salons that don't just welcome families, they specifically cater to children.
+Queens has several fantastic hair salons that specifically cater to children.

 196-11 Northern Boulevard between 196th Street and Francis Lewis Boulevard

-Founded in 1992, this mini-chain has three locations in Queens and offers cuts for grown-ups and children.
+Founded in 1992, this location offers cuts for grown-ups and children.
 Little kids can sit in cute themed chairs (a police car, a train, a fire truck), and watch cartoons on flat-screen TVs or play video games on PlayStations while their hair gets chopped.
 Want more than just a trim?
 Barbershop Steve 3000 does trendy 'dos and even temporary funky hair colors for kids.

 Seriously Spoiled – Middle Village